Eclipse-Laboratories-Inc/execution/RunEclipse0310.md

 ## Start verify node

-Verify node use the same plugin configure file with exectution node.
+Verify node use the same plugin configure file with execution node.

 And we need to obtain 'genesis.bin' from execution node's ledger directory ``(./test-ledge)``, and store it in verification node file system ``genesis_path``.